Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Motivations

 \subsection{Improving System Efficiency}

 \textbf{Resource Efficiency.} The carbon footprint associated with LMs has become a significant global concern \cite{faiz2024llmcarbonmodelingendtoendcarbon}.
-One of the primary system-level motivations for cross-silo collaboration is to alleviate the significant storage and computational overhead ~\cite{zhou2023comprehensive,xu2024surveyresource} associated with handling large models for private domains.
-This is crucial especially for real-time applications in resource-constrained environments, such as mobile devices or edge computing~\cite{ren2024advancesopenchallengesfederated,li2024synergizing}.
-Collaborative approaches trade off this resource burden with communication cost, LM query cost and local processing costs, by transferring minimum knowledge carriers instead of original sensitive data to the LMs.
-By offloading processing to SMs, it reduces the load on the central LMs, improving overall system efficiency and responsiveness.
+One of the primary system-level motivations for collaboration is to alleviate the significant storage and computational overhead ~\cite{zhou2023comprehensive,xu2024survey,menghani2023efficient} associated with handling large models for private domains.
+This is crucial especially for real-time applications in resource-constrained environments, such as mobile devices or edge computing~\cite{lin2020mcunet, liu2024mobilellm, ren2024advancesopenchallengesfederated,li2024synergizing}.
+Collaborative approaches trade off this resource burden with communication, local computation, and LM invocation costs by transferring minimal knowledge carriers instead of original sensitive data to the LMs~\cite{chen2023frugalgpt, ong2024routellm}.

-\textbf{Scalability and Deployment Flexibility.} Smaller models are easier to deploy and update, simplifying maintenance and reducing operational costs~\cite{xu2024surveyresource}.
-The distributed nature of a collaborative system enables easier scalability and flexibility, because adding or removing edge devices can be done more easily to adapt to changing demands and accommodate new applications.
+\textbf{Scalability and Deployment Flexibility.} Smaller models are easier to deploy and update, simplifying maintenance and reducing operational costs~\cite{xu2024survey, bonawitz2019towards, woisetschlager2023federated}.
+The distributed nature of a collaborative system enables easier scalability and flexibility, because adding or removing edge devices can be done more easily to adapt to changing demands and accommodate new applications~\cite{ieee2025split, liu2025ecolora, li2025edge}.